Improving Learning Outcomes with Active Learning

 Examples of active learning in a classroom setting could include class discussions, group projects, peer reviews, and random polling from instructors during lessons.
 However, during today’s time instructors often need to teach students remotely instead of in a traditional setting.
 Active learning strategies can still be applied to the digital classroom through quizzing during lessons, games, and microlearning strategies.

 Microlearning is a teaching method that uses short, focused modules, typically in a digital or flexible setting.
 Microlearning improves how fast someone learns and their ability to retain information.
 Large chunks of complex information are broken down into manageable units.

 The three primary characteristics of microlearning are brief, granular, and varied:

 Newly-learned concepts fade quickly from memory if not reinforced over time.
 Recent studies on recall show that students forget more than 90% of the information from a standard college lecture after 14 days.

 Because new knowledge fades so quickly, learners must review new concepts regularly to transfer the knowledge from short-term memory to long-term memory.
 Teachers can assist learners with knowledge retention by mixing old content when introducing new concepts.
 When learners are forced to retrieve old information from their memory, that information is reinforced.

-Use strategies like spaced repetition, active learning, and retrieval practice to help your students learn smarter.
+Use strategies such as spaced repetition and retrieval practice to help your students learn smarter.